 Enable the API

 - Save the downloaded JSON key.
 Your bot can use this key to authenticate messages that it sends to spaces asynchronously.

 - Open your project in the API Console.
-In the list of APIs, click Hangouts Chat API.
+In the list of APIs, click Google Chat API.

 - Select the Configuration tab and enter the information for the bot, as described below.

-After you save this bot definition in the API Console, your bot will become available to all the users in your domain.
+When you save the bot configuration, your bot becomes available to the specified users in your domain.

 |Functionality||A set of fields that determine what events can trigger the bot:

 |Connection settings||The endpoint for the bot, which is one of the following: